alanmitchell/bmon/docs/source/creating-a-dashboard.rst

 Finally, the Graph Y-Axis has a starting value and ending value.
 BMON will make reasonable estimates for these given what you put in for the Normal range.
-But, if you want to explicitly specify the full range vertical axis, you can enter values for ``Minimum axis value`` and/or ``Maximum axis value``.
+But, if you want to explicitly specify the full range of the vertical axis, you can enter values for ``Minimum axis value`` and/or ``Maximum axis value``.
 In this example, the Minimum axis value is 0 kW and the Maximum axis value is 250 kW.